-Once upon a time, travelers bought airline tickets from a local travel agent and the physical tickets were mailed to their address.
+In yesteryear, travelers would buy airline tickets from a local travel agent and the physical tickets were mailed to their address.
 These days, you almost always have to use an electronic ticket; it can cost up to $20 for the privilege of getting an airline ticket in the mail, although some travel agencies will still mail you tickets.

 How eTickets Work

-These days, when you purchase a flight online, you're buying an eticket -- a ticket that's stored online.
-Airline and travel agency sites will walk you through the purchase process and it's super easy to follow -- after you've selected your flight online, you'll be prompted to pay with a credit or debit card.
+These days, when you purchase a flight online, you're buying an eticket, or a ticket that's stored online.
+Airline and travel agency sites will walk you through the purchase process, and it's super easy to follow.
+After you've selected your flight online, you'll be prompted to pay with a credit or debit card.
 The screen will then present you with your payment confirmation receipt, your eticket, and your itinerary.
 Many travelers print the eticket and itinerary or make sure they're saved together in their email for easy access.

 What to Bring to the Airport

-You may not need to show these to anyone if you check in with a self-service check-in kiosk -- many airlines have these at airports.
+You may not need to show these to anyone if you check in with a self-service check-in kiosk.
 And you'll also be able to check in online if that makes it easier for you.

 For the vast majority of cases, though, the only thing you need to worry about is your passport.
-Ninety-nine per cent of the time, you'll hand your passport to the check-in staff and they'll check their computer system for a reservation in your name.
+Hand your passport to the check-in staff, and they'll check their computer system for a reservation in your name.
 They'll even be able to print out your boarding pass without needing to see your eticket because everything is stored online.
 Additionally, if they do need to see proof of your purchase or your ticket, you'll be able to get away with showing it to them on your phone or laptop, so make sure to download a copy before you head to the airport and keep your technology charged.

 What Happens at Check-In